teler-sh/teler/README.md

 ## License

+This program is developed and maintained by members of Kitabisa Security Team, and this is not an officially supported Kitabisa product.
 This program is free software: you can redistribute it and/or modify it under the terms of the [Apache license](/LICENSE).
-Kitabisa teler and any contributions are Copyright © by Dwi Siswanto 2020.
+Kitabisa teler and any contributions are copyright © by Dwi Siswanto 2020-2022.

 [![Stargazers over time](https://starchart.cc/kitabisa/teler.svg)](https://starchart.cc/kitabisa/teler)